LucasOMS/eslint-plugin-html-class-attribute/README.md

 | [order](./docs/order-rule.doc.md)         | Enforce classes order                       | :white_check_mark: | :wrench: |        |
 | [prefer](./docs/prefer-rule.doc.md)       | Use class instead of others                 |                    | :wrench: |        |
 | [forbidden](./docs/forbidden-rule.doc.md) | Prevent usage of classes in class attribute |                    |          |        |

+## Build your RegExp with RegexBuilder

+The library exposes a `RegexBuilder` that can help you build your regexes in a more readable way.

+You can read more about it in the [RegexBuilder documentation](./docs/regex-builder.doc.md).

 ## Test your RegExp